iamtheazizul/iamtheazizul/README.md

 - 👋 Hi, I’m @iamtheazizul
 - 👀 I’m interested in Computer Graphics
-- 🌱 I’m currently learning CS50X
+- 🌱 I’m currently learning Full STack Web Development
-- 💞️ I’m looking to collaborate on the CS50 Course
+- 💞️ I’m looking to collaborate with people who are also learning
-- 📫 How to reach me (here)
+- 📫 How to reach me? - @iamtheazizul on any social media

 <!---
 iamtheazizul/iamtheazizul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.